Driving under the influence

 “Water is going to be a big issue and what crops get water,” Juan Guerrero, University of California Agricultural Extension Service farm adviser, warned about the plan.
+Water deliveries from the Colorado River to the desert-growing area are expected to be cut back due to the persistent drought in the Southwest, he explained.
+Sweet sorghum could be used instead to make ethanol and it would require less irrigation than water-intensive sugar cane, he said, which typically is grown in tropical areas.
 Aside from the water it takes to irrigate crops used to make ethanol, the process of making the alcohol-based fuel requires 12 gallons of water for each gallon produced, according to Friends of the Earth.

 Overall, however, the biggest impact of using corn and other crops to produce ethanol is that it is triggering major shifts in agriculture and big food price increases.
 In California, for instance, the higher price of corn due to increased demand for the grain to make ethanol is good for its growers.
 “But if you’re a buyer running a dairy or poultry operation, it’s a concern for you,” observed Dave Kranz, California Farm Bureau spokesman.